no-to-adhd/no-to-adhd.github.io/content/blog/tattoo_aftercare.md

 comment = true
 +++

-In today's Tuesday special, we will look at tattoo aftercare, because we all know a special someone is getting her first tattoo done.
+In today's Tuesday special, we look at tattoo aftercare, since a good friend is getting her first tattoo done.
 After all these years, somebody's dream is coming true!

-So on this special occasion, being a practical person who's totally unqualified on the subject matter, it is time to share my total untested knowledge about tattoo aftercare.
-It's gonna hurt, but it's also gonna heal.
-By the time the pain subsides and the tattoo is set, someone is leaving a beautiful mark on their skin.
+So on this special occasion, being a practical person who's totally unqualified on the subject matter, it is time to share my total untested knowledge about tattoo aftercare. "_It's gonna hurt, but it's also gonna heal.
+By the time the pain subsides and the tattoo is set, someone is leaving a beautiful mark on their skin._" (nobody said that, and it sounds lame).
 But in between this process, there's something I've scraped from the internet (and also Amazon) which might help you go through the process smoother, more painless, and end up with a more vibrant tattoo in the end.

 ### Totally Unoriginal Content

-_This section was first found on the r/tattoo subreddit, by u/solomonplewtattoo, based on this profile he seemed to be a tattoo artist, so I'll take his words for this particular matter.
+_This section was first found on the r/tattoo subreddit, by u/solomonplewtattoo, based on his profile he seemed to be a tattoo artist, so I'll take his words for this particular matter.
 This blog only reformats the content because the original post was a reddit post without the help of proper formatting.
 I hope you enjoy reading it._

+> TLDR; listen to your tattoo artist who would have a good idea as to what to
+> with your tattoo.
+Bring the product to the shop and ask if the tattoo artist
+> would recommend it.

 There are many misconception for tattoo aftercare.
 I wrote this to help guide people in their healing experience, answer questions and give overall